 National and international commitments to sustainable development, such as the Sustainable Development Goals (SDGs) and the New Urban Agenda, also contribute to ensuring a more holistic Kuala Lumpur planning following global commitments (NUA).

 PSKL aspires to create a vision for Kuala Lumpur that transforms these aspirations into a strategic direction and activities.
-This will be reflected in initiatives, future land use zones, development control principles in municipal plans, and comprehensive instructions.
+This transformation will appear in initiatives, future land use zones, development control principles in municipal plans, and comprehensive instructions.

 The Urban Management Plan and the Spatial Management Plan will be converted into 71 actions to fulfil Kuala Lumpur’s Vision and development goals.

 The plan is translated into strategic direction and activities that address spatial availability, future growth areas, and biodiversity conservation zones.

 Nurazizi Mokhtar, City Hall’s executive director of planning, said the plan took into account the demands of new homeowners, youth, the elderly, and other households in the field of housing planning.

 “In terms of our city’s growth, we’re looking at the long term, the next 20 years.
 What matters is that we consider the demands of all members of society.”

 “At the moment, most services, such as facilities for the visually impaired, are concentrated in the city centre.
 The pedestrian route has tactile aids to assist them.
 We hope to expand these services to the city’s outskirts as well,” he said.